Notion overhauls search and document sharing to attract bigger teams

 Notion has just launched a handful of new features for its modern document editor, all of which are aimed at bringing onboard bigger businesses.

 The update includes a long-overdue overhaul to document search, along with a new sharing function called “Teamspaces” that gives organizations more control over who sees what.
-Notion’s also adding new access controls for IT managers, such as the ability to re-assign content when an employee leaves the company.
+Notion’s also adding new access controls for IT managers, such as the ability to reassign content when an employee leaves the company.

 As a tool for taking notes and managing projects, Notion has always tried to straddle the line between personal and business use.
 Its generous free tier, which lets individuals create an unlimited number of documents, has helped Notion attract more than 20 million active users, and its system of interactive, interlinked notes is now being widely imitated by the likes of Microsoft and Google.

 This latest update marks a more explicit attempt to cater to large companies, which represent Notion’s most lucrative customers.
-(The company charges $8 per user, per month for team use.)
-Madhu Muthukumar, Notion’s Chief Product Officer, says the new features arose naturally as the companies using Notion have grown larger.
+(The company charges $8 per user per month for team use.)
+Madhu Muthukumar, Notion’s chief product officer, says the new features arose naturally as the companies using Notion have grown larger.

 “We’re excited about seeing these companies who are much larger, and serving them with all the same stuff that smaller companies love,” he says.